Guitar Squeak: Get Rid of Guitar Noise

 1. Release the Pressure

-However, if you lift your finger off the string too quickly, you risk sounding the open string.
+However, if you lift your finger off the string too quickly, you risk sounding the open string and creating string noise.

 So first release the pressure (stop pressing).
 In this step, your finger stays on the string.
 Simply let your finger tip “de-activate” and stop pressing.